Naohiro2g/rpi-ws281x-python/README.md

 |-------|-------|
 GND     |  GND
 DIN     |  GPIO18 or 12
-VDC     |  3.3V
+VDC     |  3.3V or 5V
 GND     |  GND

+The module says "4-7VDC" but it works at both 3.3V or 5V of RasPi.

 ## Test drive

 You need to be the super user.
 Set -c to clear the display on exit.
+LED_PIN=18, LED_COUNT=16 for 2 units, brightness is 64/255 which is bright enough.

 ```
 sudo python3 examples/strandtest.py -c